Department of American Studies

 895 Seminar in Folklore (3).
 An irregularly offered graduate seminar exploring selected topics in the theory and practice of folklore.

-993 Master’s Thesis (3-6).
+993 Master's Research and Thesis (3).
 Research in a special field under the direction of staff members.